sorenmacbeth/storm-counts/README.md

 Note the use of tuple acking to avoid any sort of retry log in the counter.

+#### Beta Bayesian Bandit Model
 The BanditTrainer shows how a two-armed bandit can be solved using a model that I call the beta-Bayesian model.

+#### Beta Distributed Random Walk

 The BetaWalk implements a random walk that has assymptotic beta distribution.
-This is useful for modeling conversion probabilities that vary in time.
+This is useful for modeling conversion probabilities that vary in time but which have realistic distribution.